 Begin of page section:

 ©Ulrike Freitag / Uni Graz

-Women's Writing
+Writing women

 Saptarshi Mallick's current research project is also dedicated to a literary interface between India and the West with a focus on Transnational Travel Writings.
-In particular, he wants to devote himself to the writings of Americans who travelled to India and Indians who travelled to America from 1850 onwards, such as those of the nurse Gretchen Green, whose autobiography was published in 1936 under the title The Whole World and Company.
+In particular, he wants to look at writings by Americans who travelled to India from 1850 onwards and Indians who travelled to America, such as those of the nurse Gretchen Green, whose autobiography was published in 1936 under the title "Whole World and Company".

 Encounters

 Saptarshi Mallick studied English (Master's, PhD) at the University of Calcutta.
-He was an Assistant Professor of English at Sukanta Mahavidyalaya, Dhupguri, Jalpaiguri, University of North Bengal from 2019 to 2024; during this time he also received several fellowships, including at the Visiting Fellowship to the University of Oxford.
-He is the Associate Editor of Gitanjali and Beyond, an international, open-access, peer reviewed e-journal of the Scottish Centre of Tagore Studies (ScoTs), Edinburgh.
-His most recent monograph was Connecting Spaces: The Travelogues and Letters of Lady Abala Bose (Routledge 2024).
-Since April 2024, Saptarshi Mallick has been working as an Assistant Professor (PostDoc) at the Institute of American Studies II at the Faculty of Humanities in Graz.
+He was an Assistant Professor of English at the University of North Bengal (Sukanta Mahavidyalaya, Dhupguri, Jalpaiguri) from 2019 to 2024, during which time he also completed several fellowships, including a Visiting Fellowship at Oxford.
+He is Associate Editor of "Gitanjali and Beyond", an international, freely accessible e-journal of the Scottish Centre of Tagore Studies (ScoTs), Edinburgh.
+His most recent monograph was "Connecting Spaces: The Travelogues and Letters of Lady Abala Bose" (Routledge 2024).
+Since April 2024, Saptarshi Mallick has been working as an Assistent Professor at the Department of American Studies at the Faculty of Humanities in Graz.

+Begin of page section: